nginx/unit-docs/source/howto/source.rst

 To customize Unit's installation and runtime directories, you can both:

-- Set the :option:`!--prefix` and path options (their relative settings are prefix-based) during :ref:`configuration <source-config-src-prefix>` to set up the runtime file structure: Unit uses these settings to locate its modules, state, and other files.
+- Set the :option:`!--prefix` and path options (their relative settings are :option:`!--prefix`-based) during :ref:`configuration
+  <source-config-src-prefix>` to define the runtime file structure.
+Unit
+  uses these settings to locate its modules, state, and other files.

 - Set the :envvar:`DESTDIR` `variable
   <https://www.gnu.org/prep/standards/html_node/DESTDIR.html>`_ during
   :ref:`installation <source-bld-src>`.
-Unit's file structure is placed at the specified directory, which can be either the final installation target or an intermediate staging location.
+Unit's file structure is placed at the specified directory, which can be used either as the final installation target or as an intermediate staging location.

-Coordinate these two options as necessary to customize the directory structure.
-One common scenario is installation based on absolute paths:
+Coordinate these two options as necessary; one common scenario is installation based on absolute paths:

 #.
 Set absolute runtime paths with :option:`!--prefix` and path options: